Introduction

 1 | const nums = [1, 2, 3]; |

-Note that you must return value from the callbackFn
+Note that you must return value from the callbackFn, otherwise the result will be undefined.

 1 | const nums = [1, 2, 3]; |